 What if I can’t get to a voting centre on election day?

 Voting in person on election day is not your only option.
-You can vote early if on 21 May you:
+You can vote early if on election day you will be:

 If you can’t get to a voting centre due to your disability, you may be eligible for any of the options below.
 The AEC also has several resources and services available.
 Visit their page for people with disability or mobility restrictions for more information.